 I previously wrote a short post about how I cope with the global pandemic through a number of simple things I do at home that help me alleviate and manage my depression, anxiety, and stress.
 But despite all the efforts, I somehow still beat myself up for being frustrated at the lack of “progress” I make every day.
-Being too critical and hard on myself, this is a trait I’m still trying to work on.
+Being too critical and hard on myself is a trait I’m still trying to work on.

-Back in November last year (in demand season of projects because of the fast approaching holidays), I stopped taking my antidepressants.
+Back in November last year (in-demand season of projects because of the fast-approaching holidays), I stopped taking my antidepressants.
 It’s a personal decision, not recommended by my doctor, which to this day I do not regret.
 But don’t get me wrong, abandoning your medications so abruptly is not advisable and could lead to side effects.
 I admit I’d become irresponsible in doing so.
 Luckily, I didn’t experience any severe withdrawals.

 One thing that astonishes me about writing a bullet journal is that I have a visual representation of my mental health.
 It has become something more than internalized, living in my head, and what I feel.
-I can see the patterns where my emotional state would fluctuate, figure out my stressors and act upon it as necessary, and even write down a strict list of what I eat every day to help me motivate maintain a healthy diet.
+I can see the patterns where my emotional state would fluctuate, figure out my stressors and act upon them as necessary, and even write down a strict list of what I eat every day to help me motivate and maintain a healthy diet.
 This makes my mental and emotional state as concrete as ever, making it more “real-life” as I’ve never realized before.

 - Daily gratitude